Last updated: August 2026

 Scenario 4: Completed operations claim

 A roofing contractor completes work on a South Padre Island property.
 Six months later, a roof leak allegedly causes interior water damage.
-Depending on the circumstances, the completed operations portion of the policy may respond to covered claims.
+The cost of correcting the contractor’s own defective roof work is generally excluded, while the resulting damage to other property may be covered under the completed operations portion of the policy.
+Where a subcontractor performed the work, the standard subcontractor exception can apply, though an endorsement can remove it.

 Scenario 5: Lawsuit involving subcontractor work

 An Olmito general contractor is named in a lawsuit after a subcontractor allegedly performs defective work that results in damage to another party’s property.
-Even if the allegations ultimately prove unfounded, the insurer generally provides legal defense for covered claims, which can represent one of the most valuable parts of a general liability policy.
+Under the standard form the insurer has a duty to defend a suit seeking damages that the policy potentially covers, even where the allegations later prove unfounded, and no duty to defend a suit seeking damages the policy does not cover.
+That defense obligation is one of the more valuable parts of a general liability policy.

 How much does general liability insurance cost in Brownsville?